Saimon215/DEV-PROFILE/README.md

 📂 Folder Structure (cleaned and consistent)

 Top-level repository layout and deployment folder shown below.
-The docs/ folder is used for GitHub Pages deployment and mirrors the built site (copy of top-level HTML/CSS/JS resources or generated build).
+The docs/ folder is used for GitHub Pages deployment and mirrors the built site (copy of top-level HTML/CSS/JS resources or generated build output).
+Keep docs/ in sync with your source files when deploying.

 DEV-PROFILE/
 ├─ docs/                     # GitHub Pages deployment (site files copied/published here)